ibm-cloud-docs/appid/mfa.md

  - Obtain your Nexmo API key and secret.
 You can find the Nexmo API key and secret in your account settings page on the Nexmo dashboard.
 Check out the [Nexmo documentation](https://developer.nexmo.com/concepts/guides/authentication#api-key-and-secret) for further information on how to obtain your credentials.

  - Register your sender ID or the `from` number with Nexmo.
 This `from` number is what appears on your user's phone to show who the SMS is from.
+In some countries, Nexmo supports alpha-numeric sender IDs. {{site.data.keyword.appid_short_notm}} uses the value that you enter as Nexmo's sender ID.
+So, if they are supported by Nexmo, you can use the IDs with {{site.data.keyword.appid_short_notm}}.
 For more information, check out the [Nexmo documentation](https://help.nexmo.com/hc/en-us/articles/217571017-What-is-a-Sender-ID).

 ### With the GUI